-Addiction is generally split into two categories: chemical addiction and behavioral addiction.
-Both can severely impact the body and mind, altering the quality of life forever, but it can be controlled through timely professional intervention.
+Addiction is generally split into two categories: chemical or substance addiction and behavioral addiction.
+Both can severely impact the body and mind, altering the quality of life forever, but they can be controlled through timely professional intervention.

 While many people think that addiction is limited to substance abuse and personal failings, experts have shed light on the many behavioral forms of addiction that leave a serious impact on one’s life.